2023 SEL Board

 RUMC provided office space in the Counseling Center.
 (Though supported by local religious affiliates, SEL is a secular 501c3 organization.)
 At this time an idea was conceived and funds raised for a building to be used for Senior and Youth activities.
 This project became the Dodson Building.
 Later the SEL office was moved to a house on the church property but is now housed in the Dod.

 By Laws were written and the first classes were offered at St. Thomas Aquinas Catholic Church in February 1990.
 That first session had 14 course offerings for over 100 attendees.
 Church member Carol Hopkins was instrumental in organizing, promoting and securing volunteers.

 During the beginning years Tom Nash and Mel Smiley ran the program.
-In 1996, Dick Higgins was hired as the Executive Director.
+In 1996, the late Dick Higgins was hired as the Executive Director.
 He had been an attendee as well as an instructor.

 From the beginning SEL was treated as a department of the Roswell United Methodist Church.
 Then in the mid 2000s the Methodist Conference stated outside organizations could no longer be a church department.
 Retaining church support, SEL transitioned to an independent organization.

-SEL has grown from the 100+ members in the 1990 Winter Session to more than 400 in Winter 2019.
-Over the years thousands of Seniors have benefitted from attending Seniors Enriched Living classes.
+SEL has grown from the 100+ members in the 1990 Winter Session to more than 487 in Winter 2021.
+Over the years thousands of Seniors have benefited from attending Seniors Enriched Living classes.